Jari2647/FinalProject/README.md

 Similar project: The MP3 Player from Mbed's cookbook. https://os.mbed.com/cookbook/MP3-Player

     Inspiration was taken from this project directly from Mbed's forums.
-This served as a template that ensured us that we could build this project entirely with the parts we had in the lab and in our kits.
+This served as a template that ensure to us that we could build this project entirely with the parts we had in the lab and in our kits.

     We decided to improve on this project in 3 key ways: